Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

 For example, a text classification pipeline would handle the tokenization of text, passing the tokens through a model, and then interpret the logits to produce a human-readable classification.

-When logging a pipeline with MLflow, you're essentially saving this high-level abstraction, which can be loaded and used directly for inference with minimal setup.
+When logging a pipeline with QCFlow, you're essentially saving this high-level abstraction, which can be loaded and used directly for inference with minimal setup.
 This is ideal for end-to-end tasks where the preprocessing and postprocessing steps are standard for the task at hand.

 **Components**

 Components refer to the individual parts that can make up a pipeline, such as the model itself, the tokenizer, and any additional processors, extractors, or configuration needed for a specific task.
-Logging components with MLflow allows for more flexibility and customization.
+Logging components with QCFlow allows for more flexibility and customization.
 You can log individual components when your project needs to have more control over the preprocessing and postprocessing steps or when you need to access the individual components in a bespoke manner that diverges from how the pipeline abstraction would call them.